After a relaxing day the day before, we decided it would be a good day for something more active. Some canoeing, in fact.

-One of the reasons we’d come to this area was that the previous year, whilst watching the Tour de France, we’d seen some overhead shots of the race passing through the Ardèche Gorge and there’d been one shot of kayakers passing beneath the Pont d’Arc.
+One of the reasons we’d come to this area was that the previous year, whilst watching the Tour de France, we’d seen some overhead shots of the race passing through the Ardèche Gorge.
+There’d been one shot of kayakers passing beneath the Pont d’Arc.
 We fancied having a go at that.
 I mean, why not…

-Kas had, on a previous run, noticed the cluster of kayak places just in the village of Vallon Pont d’Arc so we decided just to head over there and see what was what.
-We didn’t expect to be able to get going straight away – you normally have to book stuff in the busy summer season, but the first place we went to offered reasonable rates and could accommodate us basically straight away.
+Kas had, on a previous run, noticed the cluster of kayak places just in the village of Vallon Pont d’Arc.
+We decided just to head over there and see what was what.
+We didn’t expect to be able to get going straight away.
+You normally have to book stuff in the busy summer season.
+But the first place we went to offered reasonable rates and could accommodate us straight away.
 Fair enough.
-For some reason, we were asked to pick up our life jackets and “stuff buckets” before moving the car down into the customer parking area, which seemed weird, but I digress.
+We had to pick up our life jackets and “stuff buckets” before moving down to the customer parking area.
+That seemed a bit weird, but I digress.

 I think we got the hang of the paddling quite quickly.
 I was at the back so to some extent I was able to counteract Ami’s unbalanced use of the paddle by just going the opposite way to her.
-Neither of us is great at the game and both of us are strongly right-handed, so it took a while to figure out how to go straight.
+Neither of us is great at the game and both of us are strongly right-handed.
+It took us a while to figure out how to go straight.
 It seemed to take Kas and Izzy a bit longer to figure it out though.
 Ami and I were also going faster most of the time.

 So Ami and I got totally soaked, and our stuff bucket leaked a bit, so two towels and one phone got a bit of a splashing, but otherwise we were none the worse.
 Funnily enough, we mastered the art of running the rapids after that and we managed to put in two or three real sterling efforts that probably looked really good from a distance.

 Not too long after the dunking we reached the Pont d’Arc, and they’ve supplemented the natural slip-off slopes thereby adding some beach-worthy sand on one side.
-On the other side is a big pebbly beach which is pretty easy to get a kayak up to, so that’s where we went.
-We’d been going a while, so we were probably owed a break and a drink.
-It allowed me to dry out my phone, and re-pack the stuff buckets so that all the wet stuff was in one, and all the dry stuff in the other.
+On the other side is a big pebbly beach which is pretty easy to get a canoe up to, so that’s where we went.
+We’d been going a while, so we deserved a break and a drink, probably.
+It allowed me to dry out my phone, and re-pack the stuff buckets.
+We put all the wet stuff in one, and all the dry stuff in the other.

-After 15 minutes or so parked up, during which the girls both decided to swim in the river under the arch, we jumped back onto the kayaks to finish our stint.
-The river below the arch is much easier to paddle than above it – mainly flat, smooth flowing, and lacking in rapids, so Ami and me shot off into the distance and periodically stopped for a breather while Kas and Izzy caught up.
+After 15 minutes or so, during which the girls both decided to swim in the river under the arch, we jumped back onto the canoes to finish our stint.
+The river below the arch is much easier to paddle than above it, It’s mainly flat, smooth flowing.
+No rapids.
+So Ami and me shot off into the distance and periodically stopped for a breather while Kas and Izzy caught up.

 We landed at our destination at about 1:50, having taken 2 hours and 20 minutes to make our way down the 8km of paddling.
-When we got to the end there wasn’t really a beach for chilling at, and nor were there any useful facilities like toilets or a cafe, so as we were all wet and the girls fancied finishing the afternoon in the pool rather than the river, we decided just to jump on the 2pm bus home.
+At the end there wasn’t really a beach for chilling at, and nor were there any useful facilities like toilets or a cafe.
+We just jumped on the first bus back, because were wet.
+Anyway, the girls wanted to finish the afternoon in the pool rather than the river.